Learn to Hunt

 Campground hosts are provided a free campsite while they are actively hosting during the camping season.
 Hosts volunteer 20 – 30 hours per week, including weekends and holidays, while living on site in their own camper.

 All campground hosts must pass a criminal background check according to Unsupervised Volunteers Background Check Policy.

 Wishing to help out a park listed above?
-Read the campground host volunteer description and complete a campground host application for that specific park.
+Download, complete, and submit a campground host application for that specific park.